eevans1/DataMining/Final Project/Final_Project_with_Text.md

 ### IV.
 Results

 We found that it is very possible to build high-performing teams with a much lower salary than many of the top teams.
-Using the random forest, we found the following: For position players:
+Using k-means clustering, we found the following:

+For position players:

 | Old               | New            | NewSamePos        |
 |-------------------|----------------|-------------------|